realdanielbyrne/N-BEATS-Lightning/readme.md

 ## Using CUDA

 If you have a CUDA capable GPU, you will want to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and the [PyTorch](https://pytorch.org/get-started/locally/) version that works with the toolkit.
-Currently PyTorch only supports CUDA versions 11.7 and 11.8.
 Installing these pacakged will allow you to train your model on the GPU.
 You can check if you have a CUDA capable GPU by running the following command in your terminal:

 ```bash
   $ nvidia-smi